Want the tl;dr of how I ended up here?

 Michelle Fabio, an American attorney-turned-freelance writer and editor, moved to her ancestors’ medieval hilltop village of Badolato in Calabria (the toe of Italy’s boot) in 2003.
 For more on this transition, please see When Olive Trees Smile: How Living in My Ancestral Village Changed My Life.

-A year and a half after the move, she fell in love with Paolo (known on the blog as P) and later adopted two of the cutest, sweetest dogs in the world (Luna and Stella) and goat Pasqualina (and now her assorted progeny); the brood also includes hens, turkeys, ducks, rabbits, and guinea pigs at various times.
+Since then, she has assumed the care of various creatures from her darling pooches, Luna and Stella, and goat Pasqualina to hens, turkeys, ducks, rabbits, and guinea pigs at various times.
 Oh, and a baby girl, Marisa aka M, as of October 2013, who you can read more about at Baby Espresso.

 Michelle enjoys the simplicity of life in the south of Italy but also really, really loves her iMac, iPad, and other sundry Apple products.